-- Regardless of how many frames were taken in a series, the last image in the series or the last image saved on the memory card while the saving process is ongoing will be displayed first in both review modes. - Continuous shooting is not possible if a flash is used.
-Only a single shot will be taken if the flash function is activated. - Continuous shooting mode is not available in combination with the self-timer function. - The buffer memory of the camera only allows a limited number of frames in series and in the selected exposure frequency.
+- Regardless of how many frames were taken in a series, the last picture in the series or the last image in the series or the last image saved on the memory card while the saving process is ongoing will be displayed first in both review modes. - Continuous shooting is not possible if a flash is used.
+Only a single picture will be taken if the flash function is activated. - Continuous shooting mode is not available in combination with the self-timer function. - The buffer memory of the camera only allows a limited number of frames in series and in the selected exposure frequency.
 The exposure frequency is reduced, once the capacity limit of the camera's buffer memory is reached.
 This slow-down is due to the time required to transfer the data from the buffer memory to the card.
-The remaining number of exposures is displayed at the bottom right. - The following applies for continuous shooting with +2 fps +4 fps: Automatic settings (exposure settings in operating modes P/A/S, automatic white balance and autofocus) are implemented individually for each frame. - The following applies for continuous shooting with +7 fps +15 fps: Automatic settings (exposure settings in operating modes P/A/S, automatic white balance and autofocus) are implemented for the first frame, and are then applied for each subsequent frame in the same picture series.
+The remaining number of exposures is displayed at the bottom right. - Continuous Low Speed / Continuous Medium Speed: For the modes AFs, AFc and MF, the exposure and white balance settings are done individually for every shooting.
+Focusing is done additionally in the modes AFs and AFc. - Continuous High Speed / Continuous Very High Speed: In the modes AFs, AFc and MF the exposure, focus and white balance settings specified for the first shoot will be applied to all subsequent shoots.